RN

 Analysis

 The company holds $6.9M in cash, though total debt stands at $63.4M.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-The company is burning cash, with free cash flow at -$13.3M.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
+Free cash flow is running at -$13.3M, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 Return on equity stands at 5.1%, which is modest for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.5% is on the lower side, which is common in asset-heavy industries.
 Revenue has pulled back from $608.5M (2022) to $546.9M (2025), a 10% decline worth watching.

 Links